 In this article we have summarised the many options to get you from A to B conveniently, safely and cheaply around the UK and Europe.

 The UK has a brilliant national and local train network and you can get almost everywhere using trains.
 You can book tickets and check timetables by using Trainline.
 If you want to plan a trip within the UK and across Europe then use interrail.
 As a student you can apply for the 16- 25 year old railcard, with this railcard you will get a third off the cost of the train ticket.

-If you are booked on a train on a certain date or time, that means you can only travel on that specific date and time.
-If you want flexibility buy an ‘open return’ or an ‘open single’.
+In the UK there are many types of train tickets you can buy but the cheapest are ones that you buy in advance which means you are booked on a train on a certain date or time.
+If you want flexibility, buy an ‘open return’ or an ‘open single’.
 That way you can travel whatever time you want and with an open return you can make your return journey within a month of purchasing the ticket.

 Trains into Europe